 “In Angular 2, we have some very clear idioms and APIs for doing all the things that web developers used to do” — Brad Green, Google.

 There will still be many smaller improvements to come during the rest of the beta period — localized content, animations, a command-line interface and “a little bit of improvement to the APIs on the router,” says Green.
 And of course, there’ll be some big improvements too.

 “Angular 1 was a framework, something you could just drop into a web page and get going,” says Green.
 “With Angular 2, we’re really attacking it from a ‘platform of capabilities’ standpoint.
 We’re still doing the framework, but we’re improving our ability to handle different languages.
 Our plan is to have versions that will work with many server-side technologies, from Java to Python.”

-It’s all part of a massive push to prepare to bring the next major release of Angular for a smooth landing, which also includes working closely with teams using Angular 2 both inside and out of Google.
+It’s all part of a massive push to prepare to bring the next major release of Angular in for a smooth landing, which also includes working closely with teams using Angular 2 both inside and outside of Google.

 Angular 2’s UI architect-team lead Kenny Yates posted on Twitter that he’s “continuing to see an uptick” in companies that are contacting him about Angular 2, and in an interview, the moderator of Reddit’s Angular forum even said that he’s already part of a team that’s using it on a $1.5 million project.

 Meanwhile, Google’s Angular lead says they’ll also continue supporting Angular 1 for at least another year.
 “What we’ve said on that is we’re going to support Angular 1 until the majority of folks come over to Angular 2,” says Green.
 Right now based on unique visits over a 30-day period, there’s 1.3 million developers using Angular 1, compared to just 300,000 people using Angular 2, so “We’ve got a ways to go…